 - Her investment probably did fine — it just could have done better without the fees.
 Costs matter

 - Evaluate your investments and major expenditures each month.
 Chances are you’re getting ripped off somewhere.
-I have a super-detailed script on calls to make once/year as one of my Scrooge Strategy tips
+I have a super-detailed information you should use in my Ultimate Guide to Personal Finance.

 #2: “Well, I made $500,000 last year…”